NeaMods/PeltierTable/README.md

 We provide here the two config files in this repository /Software/tecd2s_parameters.ini and /Software/tecf2s_parameters.ini

-❗❗❗ Important to note: there is a possibility you have to retune the PID parameters of the control.
-You can do this by utilizing the autotune option of the TEC Service Software.
-For more information see the controller manual. ❗❗❗
+❗ It is likely that you have to retune the PID parameters of the controller.
+You can do this by using the autotune option of the TEC Service Software.
+For more information see the controller manual.

-The CAD files to build the sample stage with two, replaceable Peltier elements are located in the CAD directory.
+The CAD files to build the sample stage with two, replaceable Peltier elements are in the CAD directory.
-In v1.0 we modified a commercial heatsink from RS (https://hu.rs-online.com/web/p/hutobordak/5040772?gb=b) to dissipate the heat when cooling.
-The heatsink is integrated with the sample stage as the image shows below.
+In v1.0 we modified a [commercial heatsink](https://hu.rs-online.com/web/p/hutobordak/5040772?gb=b) to dissipate the heat when cooling, which is integrated with the sample stage as the image shows below.

-Our version looks like this:
 ![stage](/Images/heaterStage_hardware.png)

 ## Performance

-The image below shows the temperature response and stability of the heating stage.
+Temperature response and stability of the heating stage.

 ![controllapp_new](/Images/controllapp_new.png)